 What Is Pepto Bismol Used For?

-Pepto Bismol is used to treat indigestion, heartburn, diarrhea, and upset stomachs.
+Pepto Bismol for dogs vomiting, indigestion, heartburn, diarrhea, and upset stomachs.
 You can also use it to reduce the symptoms of nausea and vomiting.
 Pepto Bismol is not typically used to treat more serious conditions, such as food poisoning or Crohn's disease.

 How Does Pepto Bismol Work?

 Pepto Bismol works by coating the inside of the stomach and protecting it from irritation.
-Dogs (and humans) often experience upset stomachs when there's an issue with stomach acid.
-Pepto Bismol can act as an antacid, a substance that neutralizes stomach acidity.
+Dogs (and humans) often experience upset stomachs when stomach acid is an issue.
+Pepto Bismol can also act as an antacid, a substance that neutralizes stomach acidity.

 What Can Pepto Bismol Treat In Dogs?